w3f/polkadot-wiki/docs/learn-governance.md

 becomes a simple-majority.

-All three tallying mechanisms - majority carries, super-majority approve, and super-majority against - equate to a simple majority carries system at 100% turnout.
+All three tallying mechanisms - majority carries, super-majority approve, and super-majority against - equate to a simple majority-carries system at 100% turnout.

 ## Council

 To represent passive stakeholders, we introduce the idea of a "council".
 The council is an on-chain entity comprising a number of actors, each represented as an on-chain account.
 For Polkadot this number is likely to begin at around six people, and increase over the course of 9 months to 24 people (roughly one extra individual coming on every two weeks).
-In general it has a fixed number of seats (envisioned to be 24 for Polkadot) and all members have a fixed term (12 months).
+In general, it has a fixed number of seats (envisioned to be 24 for Polkadot) and all members have a fixed term (12 months).

 The council is called upon primarily for two tasks of governance: proposing sensible referenda, and cancelling uncontroversially dangerous or malicious referenda.